HumanSignal/Adala/README.md

 - [ ] More Workflows
 - [ ] More Actions
 - [ ] More Clients
+- [ ] More Data Providers and integrations

 ## 🤩 Contributing to Adala